#4-27915 Trans-Canada Hwy

-The final day of camp ends with supper and after that campers head to their cabins to spend some final time with their counselors, cabin mates and pack their gear.
+The final day of camp, for all our week long camps and Explorers, ends with supper and after that campers head to their cabins to spend some final time with their counselors, cabin mates and pack their gear.
 Parents are encouraged to come anytime after supper (supper is from 5:15pm – 6:00pm).
 Parents do not need to receive their children right away; they may prefer to arrive, walk the grounds or talk to some of the staff.
 Summer staff will be preparing for the closing program at this time which begins at 7:30pm at the sound of the bell.
 When the bell goes all parents and family members are encouraged to enter the lodge for the 20 minute closing program.

 Anytime between 6 and 7:30pm is typical for parents to arrive.